Solar PV Grid Tied Training System

 Technical Description

-• Generated solar power is first utilized by the connected AC load at PCC; any excess power is exported to the grid through net-metering.
+• Generated solar power is first supplied to the connected AC load at the Point of Common Coupling (PCC).

 Ecosense